 For owners and boards less keen to raise equity at current valuations, using debt to fund an acquisition is a cost-effective option.
 Although banks may finance low-risk acquisitions for larger businesses, they generally avoid lending to SMEs for M&A, so alternative debt funds offer the best opportunities for these companies to implement their plans for growth.

-BOOST&Co, via its partner Growth Lending, is lending to UK SMEs affected by Covid-19 via the Coronavirus Business Interruption Loan Scheme (CBILS) – and, yes, you can use these funds for M&A. So if you have an interesting deal but are unsure how to fund it, get in touch with us.
-The scheme is open for applications until 30 September, and Growth Lending funds fast, so if this strategy is right for you, the time to act is now.
+BOOST&Co and its partner Growth Lending are investing in UK SMEs affected by Covid-19 via the Coronavirus Business Interruption Loan Scheme (CBILS) – and, yes, you can use these funds for M&A. So if you have an interesting deal but are unsure how to fund it, get in touch with us.
+The scheme is open for applications until 31 March 2021, and we fund fast, so if this strategy is right for you, the time to act is now.

-If your SME is looking for funding, contact our principals – Joanna Scott (London), Ryan Sorby (Manchester), Lauren Couch (Bristol) or Faye McDonough (Cambridge)
+If your SME is looking for funding, contact our principals – Joanna Scott (London), Kim Martin (London), Ryan Sorby (Manchester) or Faye McDonough (Cambridge)

 Read our principal Ryan Sorby’s expert view on why CBILS is ideal for funding acquisitions here